 The city-owned Flora B. Peirce Nature Trail is one of New Bedford’s best-kept secrets.
 The vernal pool here is just one of the surprises hidden in this natural area in the North End.

 Mattapoisett Land Trust’s Woodcock Preserve can be accessed through the fern-lined trails of Tinkhamtown Woodlands.
 About halfway down the trail through Woodcock Preserve you’ll pass a large vernal pool, where salamanders swim and peepers sing a chorus in the spring and summer.

 7. Old Aucoot District (Mattapoisett)

-The vernal pool in the Old Aucoot District is so large it has a name: Grace Pond (even though it’s actually a vernal pool).
+One vernal pool in the Old Aucoot District is so large it has a name: Grace Pond (even though it’s actually a vernal pool).
+A second vernal pool can also be found in the woodlands on the far side of the Hiller Loop trail.
 Stop in at this Mattapoisett Land Trust property off Aucoot Road for a springtime visit.